 The museum is a point where the past, present, and future converge to teach you important lessons.
 This is the part of the conversation where Kendrick’s passion reaches its peak: “I talk about the fact that the Negro Leagues Museum may be more important today than ever before… levels of hate that we thought we had all moved beyond, and it is traumatizing… you would think that we would be better than that.”

 Kendrick acknowledges that the museum is supposed to make you feel uncomfortable.
-People do not like to be reminded that they are ignorant.
+People do not like to be shown that they are ignorant.
 Like all of America’s history with racism, the need for the Negro Leagues is a shameful reminder of exclusion.
 Unlike slavery or the Civil Rights movement, however, the story of the Negro Leagues is largely unknown.
 Kendrick says that often, museum visitors “are amazed by what they learn… and dismayed to just be learning it now.”
 I’m not surprised when he tells me this; my own grandmother told me recently that she hadn’t heard about the league until my grandfather told her about it in the sixties, by which time it was all but defunct.
 When I asked her where she thought Jackie Robinson had come from, she said that usually, people only spoke about his college days as a 4-sport athlete at UCLA.

 But the public’s general ignorance about the Negro Leagues only serves as motivation for Kendrick.
 “Nobody knows anything about the Negro Leagues, and that’s exactly why we’re doing it; we just felt like people should know.”
 He couldn’t be more right.
 For nearly 30 years, the Negro Leagues Museum has shed light on one of the darkest parts of American history in hopes that people will grow from the education they receive there.
 Former United States presidents have visited, as do many athletes, including MLB players and team officials when they come to town to face off against the Kansas City Royals.
 Hundreds of students come each year.
 Through community events, special programs, hundreds of photos, baseball artifacts, films, and computer stations, the museum preserves history to teach us not to repeat history.
 In this day and age, it should be required for every American.